graemetlloyd/ProjectWhalehead/Outline.md

 ## Dataset Filtering

-Datasets were downloaded from graemetlloyd.com/matr.html.
+Empirical datasets were downloaded from graemetlloyd.com/matr.html.
 In the repository, there are some datasets that are derived from other datasets.
 For example, a matrix in the repository may have derivative matrices in which taxon or characters sampling was expanded from.
-For this study, if there were mutliple dataset derivatives, we chose the largest or most expansive dataset using the same criteria applied by Wright et al. (2016).
+For this study, if there were multiple dataset derivatives, we chose the largest or most expansive dataset using the same criteria applied by Wright et al. (2016).
 We then excluded molecular data sets and data sets with polymorphisms or uncertainties.
+The final set of matrices contained 128 matrices.

 ## Phylogenetic Analysis

 We analysed each dataset under the Mk model in the software RevBayes.
 We partitioned each dataset according to the number of states per character in order to specify an appropriate _Q_-matrix.
 Among-character rate variation was parameterized according to a Gamma distribution with four discrete categories.
-Branch lenghts were drawn from an exponential distribution.
+Branch lengths were drawn from an exponential distribution.
 Datasets were run for one million generations, and then assessed visually for convergence.

 We did not re-estimate maximum parsimony trees for the data matrices.
 (Oh, I totally did do this.
 But in theory they are the same.)
+(Can I have you fill in the details of what you did, in that case?)
 For these datasets, we re-used the maximum parsimony trees published by the original study authors.

 ## Stratigraphic Congruence